squinkylabs/SquinkyVCV/docs/form.md

 ![Form Panel](./form.png)

-Form is a feature packed four channel mixer that can be expanded to any number of channels by stacking it with ExFor expander modules.
-See the [ExFor manual](./exfor.md) for more on how to do this.
+Form is a feature packed four channel mixer that can be expanded to any number of channels by stacking it with Ex series expander modules.
+See the [ExFor manual](./exfor.md) or [ExTwo manual](./extwo.md) for more on how to do this.

 Form is an enhanced version of our Mixer-8, which was based on the AS 8-CH mixer, with some added features.
-Form and ExFor have diverged enough from the AS mixer that we can't call them clones, although we have retained the equal power pan formulae from the AS mixer.
+Form and the expanders have diverged enough from the AS mixer that we can't call them clones, although we have retained the equal power pan formulae from the AS mixer.

 To the Mixer-8 features, Form adds many more: